 Program Coordinator - Clear Creek County

-> Siri Lewis is joining the CASA team and brings with her over twenty years of experience in the public school setting.
-She is a resident of Clear Creek County and is looking forward to supporting her community in the new role of Program Coordinator.
+Siri Lewis is a resident of Clear Creek County and is honored to support her community as a Program Coordinator with CASA of the Continental Divide.
 Siri graduated from Fort Lewis College and then went on to Lesley University to earn her MA in Education.
-She loves the outdoors and spends much of her time on trails, off piste and exploring the Continental Divide.
+She loves the outdoors and spends much of her time on trails, off-piste, and exploring the Continental Divide.
 Her explorations of the mountains are not limited to the summer months as she grew up on the Colorado slopes and tromping through the beautiful terrain on snow shoes.
-Siri recently began exploring waterways and has fallen in love with paddle boarding and canoeing.
+Siri recently began exploring waterways and has loved paddle boarding and canoeing.

-> Program Coordinator - Eagle County
+Program Coordinator - Eagle County

 Kate has been building experience in the nonprofit sector through her career path since 2016.
 She was awarded a competitive position with the Winter Burgess Leadership Fellows in the SeriousFun Children’s Network, where she worked with a small cohort in professional development focused on leadership.
 This inspired Kate to pursue structured professional learning in her life and she is graduating with a Masters in Nonprofit Management from Regis University.
 Kate was born and raised in Colorado.
 Several opportunities have brought her all over the west but her heart is in the Rocky Mountains.
 On the weekends you can find Kate enjoying wildflowers and dirt roads with her camera and dog Gordie Howe.